Stacktape

 All requests to resources protected by the WAF are evaluated against a set of rules.

-Rule can be a reference to managed-rule-group or user defined custom-rule-group or rate-based-rule.
+A rule can be a reference to a managed-rule-group, a user-defined custom-rule-group, or a rate-based-rule.

-• references rule group pre-created by AWS or other vendors for specific use cases.
+• managed-rule-group: A pre-configured rule group created by AWS or other vendors for specific use cases.
+For more details, see the AWS documentation.

-• tracks the rate of requests for each originating IP address, and triggers the rule action when the rate exceeds a limit that you specify on the number of requests in any 5-minute time span
+• rate-based-rule: Tracks the rate of requests for each originating IP address and triggers an action when the rate exceeds a specified limit within a five-minute period.

 Default rules